Culebra Eastern Puerto Rico, Puerto Rico Travel Guide

 Fried green plantains mashed with garlic, olive oil, and sometimes pork cracklings.
 Served with broth and a choice of meat or seafood.

-Found at most local restaurants.
+Found at most of the local restaurants.

 Look for displays of fresh fish at local restaurants.